IQSS/dataverse/doc/sphinx-guides/source/admin/harvestserver.rst

   ``subtreePaths:"/NNN"``

-  where NNN is the database id of the Dataverse collection object (consult the Dataverse table of the SQL database used by the application to verify the database id).
+  where NNN is the database id of the Dataverse collection (consult the Dataverse table of the SQL database used by the application to verify the database id).
+If the Dataverse collection has one or more parent collections, it has to include the database IDs of each of the collection's parent collections, for example:

+  ``subtreePaths:"/AAA/NNN"``

+  where NNN is the database id of the Dataverse collection which is a child of the collection with the AAA database id.

 - A query to find all the dataset by a certain author: